Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ### Pass boolean from one class to another

-The game "Dream cafe" Processing file is composed of a multiple pages for the players to navigate through and a number of tasks for them to complete.
-So instead of cramming everything in one pde file, I made multiple tabs and organized the code in classes.
+"Dream Cafe" Processing file is composed of a multiple pages and a number of tasks for the players to complete.
+So instead of cramming everything into one pde file, I made multiple tabs and organized the code in classes.

 ![alt-text](Images/classes.png)